unyt-org/datex-tractor/README.md

 - It actually edits code in the repo and commits, reviewing the pull request is highly recommended
 - If the Todo's are already numbered on the initial run mapping goes wild

+## What if bot bugs out?
+---
+*Some mornings i awake from unease dreams, finding myself transformed in my deployment environment into a monstorous bug.* - fake quote.

+*Section yet to be written...*

 # Technical design
 ---
 - Prototype of github-action-workflow for todo-extraction from repositories source code (following called `bot`)